MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab12_Set_up_Inventory.md

 6. Create and configure a new item.

-    1. Select the search for page icon in the top-right corner of the page, enter **Items**, and then choose the related link.
+    1. Select the Search for page icon in the top-right corner of the page, enter `Items`, and then choose the related link.

     2. On the **Items** page, select **New** and +New